bonomali/documentation-2/apps/README.md

 If the running application becomes resource constrained, a user can scale out the application to meet the increasing load.
 Moreover, a user can schedule the scale out during business hours and the scale in during weekends for example.

-To scale out the cluster of the .NET containers from 1 to 2, a user can click on the Actions menu of the running application and then select Scale Out.
+To scale out the cluster of Java or .NET containers from 1 to 2, a user can click on the Actions menu of the running application and then select Scale Out.
 A user can then specify the new size for the cluster and then click on Run Now.

-The service discovery plug-in configured for the load balancer (i.e. Nginx or Apache HTTP) will be automatically triggered to inject the container IP's of the new application servers into the default configuration file to facilitate the load balancing to the right services.
+For most multi-tier application examples, the service discovery plug-in configured for the load balancer (i.e. Nginx or Apache HTTP) will be automatically triggered to inject the container IP's of the new application servers into the default configuration file to facilitate the load balancing to the right services.

 An application time-line is available to track every change made to the application for auditing and diagnostics.
 This can be accessed from the expandable menu at the bottom of the page of a running application.